 Maximizing equipment performance and predictive maintenance becomes possible thanks to IoT.
 IoT architecture can troubleshoot office equipment in real-time and catch errors before they happen due to real-time diagnostics.
 The IoT presents you with full control over all machinery, tools, and equipment.
-Detecting a piece of equipment to fall before it happens minimizes costly downtime for repairs.
+Detecting a piece of equipment falling before it happens minimizes costly downtime for repairs.

 Improve customer experience

-Smart devices at homes, voice assistance, smartwatches, and all the staff with the “smart” prefix directly communicate with users on a daily basis.
+Smart devices at home, voice assistance, smartwatches, and all the staff with the “smart” prefix directly communicate with users on a daily basis.
 That data helps businesses to understand user behavior and develop more accurate targeted advertising, price policy, and marketing strategy in general.

-According to Harvard Business Review, 62% of respondents say IoT increased their customer responsiveness after they introduced that technology.
+According to Harvard Business Review, 62% of respondents say IoT increased their customer responsiveness after they introduced technology.
 That is a great result.

 More trustworthy image of the company